Board of Directors

 Swissgrid AG CH Board member

-University of St. Gallen, Institute of Accounting, Control and Auditing (ACA-HSG) CH Supervisory Board member
+University of St. Gallen, Institute of Accounting, Control and Auditing (ACA-HSG) CH Advisory Board member

 Board of Director – competence matrix